 Learning & Serving

-Every semester, Loyola's 50+ service-learning courses invite Loyola students and faculty to take their education out into the world, applying course concepts to real-world problems and collaborating with community organization partners to make the world a better place.
-Whether they are working as volunteers with one of Loyola's hundreds of community partners, sharing discipline-specific knowledge with the broader community, doing research on pressing social issues, or completing projects that advance community-defined priorities, students in service-learning classes learn by DOING...and do lots of good in the process.
+Every year, Loyola's 100+ service-learning courses invite Loyola students and faculty to take their education out into the world, applying course concepts to real-world problems and collaborating with and learning from community organization partners.
+Whether they are working as volunteers with one of Loyola's hundreds of community partners, sharing discipline-specific knowledge with the broader community, doing research on pressing social issues, or completing projects that advance community-defined priorities, students in service-learning classes learn by doing AND seeing how that learning intersects with the larger world.

 The Center for Experiential Learning serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
 CEL staff help students connect with community-based organizations relevant to their service-learning course requirements.
 As a resource to faculty, the staff helps identify relevant community-based projects and volunteer sites, fosters relationships with those organizations and provides service-learning course development and support.
 The staff also provides support to community-based organizations in their role as co-educators of Loyola students, while also ensuring that their partnerships with Loyola achieve their strategic goals.

 Want to learn more?
-Contact CEL's Program Manager for Service-Learning.
+Contact Susan Haarman at firstname.lastname@example.org